convissor/login-security-solution/readme.txt

 So if your site does get cracked, not only do you waste hours cleaning up, your reputation gets sullied, security software flags your site as dangerous, and worst of all, you've inadvertently helped infect the computers of your clients and friends.
-Oh, and that malware has likely gotten itself into your computer.
+Oh, and if the attack involves malware, that malware has probably gotten itself into your computer.

 = Compatability with Other Plugins =